 Criminal Justice Division

-This Division includes the following Sections: Healthcare Fraud, Public Safety, Post Conviction Litigation and Capital Litigation.
+This Division includes the following Sections: Public Safety, Post Conviction Litigation and Capital Litigation.
 Interns assist in preparing pleadings in federal and state court in habeas corpus cases, direct appeal briefs in murder cases and civil litigation with respect to public safety/law enforcement clients as it arises.
 Interns also do research for cases or issues as they arise - whether in relation to legislation or litigation or general client advice.
 Interns also have the opportunity to attend board meetings and client meetings as well as various types of court proceedings.

 General Litigation Division